 Design your own object

-- Large panorama of the IoT & M2M technologies – position LPWA in the global IoT ecosystem.
+- Large panorama of the IoT & M2M technologies – position LPWAN in the global IoT ecosystem.

 - Is Sigfox or Lora the best solution ? – This post tries to help you understand the differences.

-- Antennas matters – Antenna is a critical part of a LPWA object, let see why.
+- Antennas matters – Antenna is a critical part of a LPWAN object, let see why.

 - Understand IoT cost structure – Why you should not only look at component price to define your target costs.